Mohammed-Alrawaf/System-Architecture-Dojo/Executive-Knowledge-Base/Superforecasting-Log.md

 - Track uncertainty explicitly
 - Revisit and update decisions
 - Check for “bait-and-switch” thinking in every design
+- Use Dragonfly Eye before finalizing important decisions
+- Replace vague wording with measurable claims

 ---

 ## Rule Going Forward

 - Add **1 insight per chapter max**
-- Keep each insight under **5 lines**
+- Keep each main insight short
-- Add Deep Dive only when needed
+- Add Deep Dive only when the idea is worth keeping
-- Refine existing insights instead of adding new sections
+- Refine existing insights instead of adding too many new sections